Business Administration (ADMN)

 - Beginning with a core curriculum focused on today’s business needs, you can customize your education by choosing one of six industry-focused specializations - finance, information systems & business analytics, marketing, global business, growth & innovation, and hospitality management.

 - We have a dedicated Career and Professional Success office to help you chart your post-graduation course.
-The placement rate in 2017 was 92 percent.

 If you are able to step away from your full time career and you want to expedite reaching your next career goal, then the UNH Paul College Full-Time MBA program is for you.
 A small cohort of like-minded individuals who are equally driven to excel will become your teammates.
 Completing your MBA in less than one year is a great return on your investment of both time and money.
-The core curriculum includes 11 courses that grow your skills in multiple areas of management, five electives, and optional specializations.
+The core curriculum includes 11 courses that grow your skills in multiple areas of management, five electives, and specialized options.
 The college also integrates strong partnerships with the corporate community and a corporate consulting project culminates your experience.

 If you are a working professional who enjoys taking classes face-to-face, with online classes also available, then our nationally ranked Part-Time MBA is for you.
 This innovative program offers evening classes taught at our Durham and Manchester campuses as well as the flexibility to take classes online.
 Taught by the same great faculty as our full-time program, the Part-Time program allows you to take classes at a pace that works for your life, earning your degree in as little as two years.
 The curriculum includes 9 core courses and seven electives.
 Start your program in August or in January.

 Our nationally ranked Online MBA program has everything the part-time program offers with the bonus of taking classes from anywhere around the world.
 It has rapidly become our most popular MBA model.
 The curriculum is identical to the part-time program allowing students to mix and match online and/or face-to-face course offerings.
 The same great faculty who teach in our other programs teach classes asynchronously adding to the flexibility of the online option.
 The quality of our student and faculty engagement and the services and technology support available make our online program stand out.
-Start your program in August or January.
+Start your program in fall, winter, or spring.